stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ### Integration

-In the new application we retain the following from the previous skybox demo:
+In the new application the following is retained from the previous skybox demo:

 * The essential Vulkan components (devices, swapchain, etc).